Saxonica/helloWorldJS/README.md

 Once you have it running, you can start playing around.
 Make changes to the files under `src/main`, run `gradle publish` again, and see what happens!

-# Random observations
+# Random observation

-1. When Saxon JS adds elements to an HTML page, if they aren’t in a namespace, it automatically puts them in the HTML namespace.
+When Saxon JS adds elements to an HTML page, if they aren’t in a namespace, it automatically puts them in the HTML namespace.
 That’s handy.
-2. The browser caches things and sometimes that means “reload” doesn’t do what you want.
-Using the “pointless query string” trick can help.
-For example, I sometimes write `sourceLocation:
-   "xml/home.xml?x=2"` in my call to the transform function from JavaScript.
-If the browser caches that in a way that I find annoying, I change the URI to `x=3`.
-That makes it different from the browsers perspective but doesn’t change the results.